FedericoPecora/coordination_oru/README.md

 This package provides an online coordination method for multiple robots.
 It is based on the Meta-CSP Framework library available at <a href="http://metacsp.org">metacsp.org</a>.

 ## Overview
+The coordination method is based on the trajectory envelope representation provided by the Meta-CSP framework.
+A trajecotry envelope is a set of spatio-temporal constraints on a robot's trajectory.
+The method works as follows:

+** For each pair of trajecotry envelopes (of two distinct robots)
+*** Bla bla
+** bla bla

 ## Installation
 To install, clone this repository and compile the source code with gradle (redistributable included):